-Our firm has also provided other services to the Company in relation to a limited assurance review of the Company's Annual Insurer Solvency Return.
+Our firm has also provided other professional services to the Company being a reasonable assurance engagement in respect of the Company's 30 June 2019 Annual Insurer Solvency Return.
 Subject to certain restrictions, partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
+These matters have not impaired our independence as auditor of the Company.
 The firm has no other relationship with, or interest in, the Company.